Prisma Access

 they can connect to the internet.

-AWS, GCP, and Azure have ZTNA Connectors you can acquire in their respective
+AWS, Azure, GCP and OCI have ZTNA Connectors you can acquire in their respective

 Marketplaces.
 You can download the VMware ESXi Open Virtualization Application